 - There are 200 total multiple choice questions which make up the PMP exam

-- 25 randomly placed "pre-test questions" are included, and do not count towards the pass/fail determination.
+- 25 randomly placed "pretest questions" are included, and do not count towards the pass/fail determination.
 These questions are not identifiable during the exam.

 - Individuals have four hours to complete the exam

 Exam content reflects the knowledge areas and processes based on the PMBOK®